CN0185: A Novel Analog-to-Analog Isolator Using an Isolated Sigma-Delta Modulator, Isolated DC-to-DC Converter, and Active Filter

 Analog Active Filter Design

-The cutoff frequency of low-pass filter depends mostly on the desired bandwidth of the circuit.
-There is a trade-off between the cutoff frequency and noise performance, and there will be more noise if the cutoff frequency of the filter increases.
-This is especially true in this design because the sigma-delta modulator shapes the noise and moves a large portion into the higher frequencies.
-The cutoff frequency in this design was chosen to be 100 kHz.
+The cutoff frequency of the low-pass filter mostly depends on the desired bandwidth of the circuit.
+There is a trade-off between the cutoff frequency and noise performance, and there is more noise if the cutoff frequency of the filter increases.
+This is especially true in this design because the Σ-Δ modulator shapes the noise and moves a large portion into the higher frequencies.
+The cutoff frequency in this design is 100 kHz.

-For a given cutoff frequency, the smaller the transition band of the filter, the less noise is passed by the filter.
-Of all the filter responses (Butterworth, Chebyshev, Bessel, etc.), the Chebyshev filter was chosen for this design because it has a smaller transition band for a given filter order.
-This comes at the expense of slightly worse transient response.
+For a given cutoff frequency, the smaller the transition band of the filter is, the smaller the noise is that passes through the filter.
+Of all the filter responses (Butterworth, Chebyshev, Bessel, and so on), the Chebyshev filter was chosen for this design because it has a smaller transition band for a given filter order.
+However, this smaller transition band comes at the expense of a slightly worse transient response.

-From the measurements, the actual measured offset is 1.641497 V, and the gain is 5.165.
+From the measurements, the actual measured offset is 1.504V , and the gain is 4.69.
 The dc transfer function of the system is shown in Figure 2.
-Linearity was measured to be 0.0465%.
+Linearity was measured as 0.0465%.

 Figure 2.
 System DC Transfer Function

 Figure 3.
-Frequency Response of Circuit for 40 mV p-p Input Signal.
+Frequency and Phase Response of the Circuit for a 40 mV Peak-to-Peak Input Signal

-The circuit can be used for isolated voltage monitoring and also for current sensing applications where the voltage across a shunt resistor is monitored.
-The requirements of the input signal for the system are covered in the AD7400A data sheet.
+The circuit can be used for isolated voltage monitoring and for current sensing applications where the voltage across a shunt resistor is monitored.
+The requirements of the input signal for the system are detailed in the AD7400A data sheet.

-If the ADuM6000 is used instead of the ADuM5000, then the entire circuit will be rated to 5 kV.
+If the ADuM6000 is used instead of the ADuM5000, the entire circuit is rated to 5 kV.

-The circuit can be easily evaluated using a signal generator and an oscilloscope after powering on the circuits with a +6 V power supply.
+The circuit can be easily evaluated using a signal generator and an oscilloscope after powering on the circuit with a 6 V power supply.

 Equipment Needed (Equivalents Can Be Substituted)